NomicFoundation/hardhat/docs/src/content/tutorial/writing-and-compiling-contracts.md

         // If `require`'s first argument evaluates to `false` then the
         // transaction will revert.
         require(balances[msg.sender] >= amount, "Not enough tokens");

-        // We can print messages and values using console.log, a feature of
-        // Hardhat Network:
-        console.log(
-            "Transferring from %s to %s %s tokens", msg.sender,
-            to,
-            amount
-        );

         // Transfer the amount.
         balances[msg.sender] -= amount;